Why Itchy Mosquito Bites Are Potentially Dangerous

 Why do mosquito bites itch and why does scratching a bite (temporarily) feel good?
 Let’s take a look at how mosquito bites work, as well as why these flying insects bite animals and humans.

 Mosquitoes are the “vampires” of the insect world.
 Female mosquitoes have an insatiable need for blood, but only the females.
 But unlike fictional vampires (think Dracula or Nosferatu), these flying insects don't need blood to stay alive; they only need blood for reproducing and laying eggs.
 Human and animal blood contain proteins that help mosquitoes survive.

 Mosquitoes are light as a feather.
 Their stealthy biting behavior is so efficient, you often don't know you've been bitten (unless you hear or see them) until the blood-draining culprit has already winged off.

-When a mosquito lands on your skin, she quickly inserts a mouth piece called a proboscis into your skin.
-The proboscis is like a tiny straw and it contains several parts.
-While you're concentrating on something else, the female mosquito uses her proboscis to find a prime blood vessel.
-As she draws blood through the straw into her body, she also releases saliva containing an anti-coagulant, which keeps the blood flowing freely.
+When a mosquito lands on your body, she quickly inserts her proboscis into your skin.
+The proboscis is like a tiny straw, with several parts.
+A female mosquito will use her proboscis to locate a blood vessel.
+As she draws blood into her body, she releases anti-coagulant saliva, which keeps the blood flowing.

-Whatever you do, resist the temptation to scratch a mosquito bite.
-Scratching may temporarily feel good, but your nails can easily break the skin, opening the door to infection.
-It's best to do whatever you can to soothe the itchiness as quickly as possible.
-Baking soda and water is a natural remedy that works.
-Simply mix baking soda with enough water to create a thick paste and apply it to the bite area.
-Roll-on antiperspirant deodorant works well for some people.
+Baking soda and water is a natural soothing remedy that works.
+Mix baking soda with water to create a thick paste, then apply the paste to the bite area.
+Roll-on antiperspirant deodorant works for some people as well.
 Or, you can try an anti-itch cream or lotion.